This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Southeastern Crowned Snake

-- Diet: These snakes have a varied appetite, feeding on insects, insect larvae, snails, spiders, and even centipedes.
+- Diet: They feast on insects, larvae, centipedes, snails, and even spiders.

 Southern Hognose Snake